-The Department of Chemistry & Biochemistry follows the Guide to IAS promotions and portfolio development at UW-La Crosse (https://kb.uwlax.edu/104056) approved by the UWL.
-Candidates for promotion Faculty Senate on 05/09/13.
+The Department of Chemistry & Biochemistry follows the Guide to IAS promotion.
 Candidates for promotion must conform their application portfolio to the guidelines given therein.

-The departmental committee for Instructional Academic Staff (IAS) Promotion Review shall consist of all tenured faculty and Distinguished and Senior Lecturers.
+The departmental committee for Instructional Academic Staff (IAS) Promotion Review shall consist of all tenured faculty and Teaching Professors.
 In cases where a committee consists of fewer than three department members, the department chair shall work with the dean to establish an appropriate committee.

 During the fall semester, the department chair shall convene the IAS Promotion Review Committee as needed.
-The department chair will chair this committee.- The committee chair shall establish the date for the promotion consideration meeting in accordance with established university deadlines for the IAS promotion process in a given year.
+The department chair will chair this committee.
+The committee chair shall establish the date for the promotion consideration meeting in accordance with established university deadlines for the IAS promotion process each year.
+Department standards for closed session meeting confidentiality (Section II.B.2) shall apply to the review meeting.

 After discussion of a candidate's performance with respect to the criteria in section VI.B.1 (below), and the results of the candidate's student, peer, and annual merit evaluations.
 Votes shall be cast by a show of hands on a separate motion to promote for each promotion candidate.
-At least a twothirds majority is necessary for a positive promotion recommendation.
+At least a two-thirds majority is necessary for a positive promotion recommendation.
 The results of the vote shall be recorded by the committee chair and entered on the committee's portion of the "Department IAS Promotion Review Committee Transmittal & Signature Page" or contained in a similar letter written by the chair.
 The committee shall aid the chair in preparing written reasons for each of its recommendations.
 Within seven days of the meeting, the committee chair shall notify each candidate of the committee's recommendation in writing.